alphagov/govuk-design-system/src/patterns/check-answers/index.md

 Let users check their answers before submitting information to a service.

-{{ example({group: "patterns", item: "check-answers", example: "default", html: true, nunjucks: true, open: false, size: "xl", loading: "eager"}) }}
+{{ example({ group: "patterns", item: "check-answers", example: "default", html: true, nunjucks: true, open: false, size: "xl", loading: "eager" }) }}

 ## When to use this pattern